 There is a big emotional scene between Lisa and Maxx early on in the film, and neither Keeslar nor Kramer are able to convince in that scene.
 The writing is certainly no help in that scene, and the editing might also be to blame.
 We simply do not get enough set-up for this scene to really work.
 And there is not enough time afterwards to let this scene breathe before they throw in the next “big” scene.
 There are many other scenes featuring these two characters, and Kramer often is able to pull it off, but Keeslar mostly isn’t, which in turn makes Kramer’s performance in those scenes come to nothing.

 And that is the biggest problem with this film: this is a script in which not even the basics really work – neither the characters, nor their motivation or their relationship.
 And then they try to build a film on top of these failing foundations, and in doing so are trying to throw too many heavy issues into the story.
 For this film, they use several well-known topoi: the film draws parallels between vampirism and sex; but also between vampirism and drug addiction; and also between vampirism and cancer.
 The script barely makes the latter two work, anyway – but the three simply clash, get in each other’s way, and overcrowd the film.
 As a script-writer, you should know what you want to say.
-And not throw everything on the page that three different voices in your head tell you to.
+And not throw every little thing on the page that the various voices in your head whisper to you.

 These various topoi result in a number of blood-drenched scenes that compete with each other.
 You have scenes that try to be an allegory for loss of virginity and scenes that try to be an allegory for birth, both throwing in some sort of attempted commentary at the constructive and the destructive nature of sex.
 The most prominent scene (which goes on for far too long) is an attempt to mirror the “cold turkey” scene from Trainspotting.